diglungdig/QuietVR/README.md

 1. Deeper analysis of audio input for expanding more sorts of audio commends

-2. Instead of pooling 3D objects locally, a dedicated backend server that will allow any third party users to upload their own 3D models and share across the platform.
+2. ~~Instead of pooling 3D objects locally, a dedicated backend server that will allow any third party users to upload their own 3D models and share across the platform.(implemented in version 2.0 via Google Poly)~~

-Short term speaking, things like customizable background music and better UI will also be implemented step by step.

 ## License

 QuietVR is an open source project under a MIT license which allows for third party modification and expansion.

+**Because QuietVR uses Google Poly Api, you need to have a Api key in order to work within the Unity environment.
+A detailed instruction on how to obtain and insert the key can be found [here](https://developers.google.com/poly/develop/unity).**

+## Update Logs

+### Version 2.0
+Updates:
+**1.** Google Poly Api integration.
+Program now pulls 3D models at runtime from Google Poly.

+**2.** A new mode "Search Mode" has been added.
+In this mode, user can use voice recogition to fetch 3D models.

+**3.** A new program logo

+**4.** Various minor comestics updates

+### Version 1.1
+Updates:

+**1.** A countdown timer before each voice input

+**2.** A title text

+**3.** Restrcuturing, redesign and optimization on classes and codes

+**4.** Minor improvements include things like disabling voice input when user is not facing at the indicator

+**5.** Generic shapes in the scene now use a unlit color shader for simplitity

+**6.** Voice input now can generate more special 3D models!